 After much trial and error on the router, I decided to make this cut.
 Which bit?
 I have no idea.
 It looks like a round over bit cut, but it seems to me that whichever bit I use, I get the same look.

 So, you can see that I have a 2×8 on the bottom, then the crown molding, (which I adore by the way) then the 2×8 on top with the “oops” crown molding and the cute little extra pieces for the pyramid.

 After I got it built and glued, I decided it was too hot to work outside.
 So, in the house I went.
 I painted this with an oops red.

-I looked for a hook to use in order to hang a sign.
-While looking for a hook I found a cute little knob.
+As I was looking for a hook to use in order to hang a sign, I found a cute little knob.
 See how small that hole is?
 (The runs on the crown molding are not from me, they were on the used crown molding I used.)

 Another picture with the topper attached.
 This is a very versatile little guy.
 On this side you could put your name, or your house number if you put it on your porch. (the knob is on the back side).

 Without the topper it could hold a plant or a statue or something of that sort.
 I have very little money invested in this project.What did I use?

 - a small portion of a 2×8 .51 cents